Books - THE WELL-PREPARED PIANO

 Richard Bunger Evans authored The Well-Prepared Piano, the authoritative source for John Cage's controversial multi-timbral piano invention.
-John Cage wrote the Foreward to this book.
+John Cage wrote the Foreword to this book.

 The "WPP," as it is popularly known, is the first comprehensive explanation of this topic and explains all the piano-preparation principals and techniques a pianist needs to perform the prepared-piano music by Cage and other composers.
 Techniques throughout are illustrated with drawings by the author.